Real Estate Market 2014: Economists Outline What to Look out for

 Unemployment dipped to 6.7 percent nationally in December, and the Federal Reserve is expecting that figure to drop below 6.5 percent later this year.
 If the Fed is right, it will be the first time since the Great Recession began in 2008 that unemployment will be so low.

-What this spells for the housing market is greater buying power and an upswing in new-home construction, according to Ilyce Glink, managing editor of the Equifax Finance Blog.
+What this spells for the real estate market is greater buying power and an upswing in new-home construction, according to Ilyce Glink, managing editor of the Equifax Finance Blog.
 "The housing market may not return to its pre-recession 'normal' in 2014 or even 2015," Glink said, "but with more Americans employed and able to buy homes, we should see the real estate market, especially new construction housing, continue to pick up steam."

 This rise in the number of employed Americans dovetails with expected growth in the U.S. economy.
 Frank Nothaft, chief economist at Freddie Mac, says the economy should increase by 2.5 percent to 3 percent in 2014, which should empower more Americans to buy homes.